-“How the scheme works: The pharmacy staff will ask you for basic details about yourself, including initials, date of birth, gender, ethnic origin and the first half of your postcode.
+How the scheme works: The pharmacy staff will ask you for basic details about yourself, including initials, date of birth, gender, ethnic origin and the first half of your postcode.
 Please remember to give the same information each time you visit the pharmacy.
 You do not need to give any further personal details that could identify you.
-All information is entirely confidential and is not passed to anyone else and cannot be used to identify you.”
+All information is entirely confidential and is not passed to anyone else and cannot be used to identify you.

-Words fail me is a newly commissioned project initiated by artist Adam Gallagher, working in collaboration with a series of invited artists, writers, academics and musicians exploring how art is reckoned by language, and how its objects are spoken to or about.
-The project will take the form of a continually expanding and shifting multi-authored exhibition and events programme, with collaborators invited to explore and reconfigure a sculptural landscape created as a frame for the project by Gallagher.
+Words fail me is a newly commissioned project initiated by artist Adam Gallagher working in collaboration with a group of artists, writers and musicians, exploring how art is reckoned by language, and how its objects are spoken to or about.
+The project takes the form of a multi-authored exhibition and events programme, with collaborators invited to explore and reconfigure a sculptural landscape created as a frame for the project by Gallagher.

 Image credit: collectablescornerfigurinescollectables